 Bring gaiters to protect your boots and offer warmth, and these are especially essential on hiking peaks with soft snow to keep the snow out of your boots.

 The variables listed above are the most crucial ones to be aware of before beginning your packing.
 Your packing should follow these principles so that you eliminate superfluous items and have an understanding of what to bring and what not to bring.
 Here are some essential packing and equipment lists for Nepal hiking.

-Prescription treatments include acetazolamide (Diamox), dexamethasone, antibiotics, and asthma inhalers.
+Pescription treatments include acetazolamide (Diamox). dexamethasone, antibiotics, and asthma inhalers.

-Many individuals will wish to take Diamox to help them prevent high-altitude illness, however, these are prescriptions and should only be used with caution.
-There is a lot of information available regarding altitude disease medicines, and we have produced several articles about staying healthy at altitude, acclimating properly, and ascending at altitude.
+Many individuals will wish to take Diamox to help them prevent high-altitude illness, however these are prescriptiond and should only be used with caution.
+There is a lot of information available regarding altitude disease medicines, and we have produced several articles staying healthy at altitude, accliating properly, and ascending at altitude.

 Note: Please keep in mind that you must consult your doctor about your personal eligibility for any medications, as well as any potential side effects or interactions.
 Please provide us with information on all normal medications that you expect to use during your trip, as well as any allergies or medical history that may be associated with them.
 In addition, you must examine the airline's and all nations' prescription restrictions and laws.
 For example, legislation controlling the shipment of certain pain management medications and the requirement to store insulin at an appropriate temperature, i.e. not in the cargo hold.

 Other - passport and duplicates, visa, insurance policy, money, credit cards, airline ticket, books, cards, and games